arkitektio/arkitektio.github.io/docs/design/middleman.md

 ### What we would like to do with Arkitekt for developers

-With Arkitekt we wanted to acknowled that scienctific data analysis is an always evolving, ever-changing beast, and that the solution for today's data won't work tomorrow.
-Experts in the feild know their problem space very well, and often require very tailored solutions for their specific usecase.They are the best at solving their own problems, and we believe that the best way to enable them to share their expert knowledge is by providing them with tools that don't get in their way.
+With Arkitekt we wanted to acknowledge that scientific data analysis is an always evolving, ever-changing beast, and that the solution for today's data won't work tomorrow.
+Experts in the field know their problem space very well, and often require very tailored solutions for their specific usecase.They are the best at solving their own problems, and we believe that the best way to enable them to share their expert knowledge is by providing them with tools that don't get in their way.

 With Arkitekt we didn't want the developers to have to worry about adhering to a rigid platform or the constraints of doing all their analysis in the cloud, but to enable them to use the tools they are most comfortable with, and to be able to use the tools they already know and love.